 @theaustralianguitarshow |

-harmonic OPTICAL TREMOLO MK1 The function of a 'harmonic' tremolo, as opposed to a regular tremolo, could normally be described as splitting the audio spectrum into two registers of treble and bass, and then modulating the volume of each register in opposing directions.
-IE at one side of the wave you hear the treble, and at the other side you hear the bass.
 This build is not a black face style tremolo.
-This particular circuit works a little differently.
+This particular circuit works in a unique way, as two varying high-pass and low-pass filters.
 Instead of modulating the volume of two registers, it actually modulates the frequency cut of each register.
 This is done using two very particular photocell sensors, paired against lights which fade in and out.
 Think of turning two low-pass and high-pass frequency knobs at the same time.
+This model uses relay switching to include the basic tremolo function from my classic Optical Tremolo design, as well as the asymmetrical square wave.
 As with all of my tremolo models, you should expect perceived unity volume in all modes with all depth and rate settings, without having to make any manual volume adjustments.
-The wet level can be adjusted internally by a trimpot.
+The wet levels can be adjusted internally by a trimpot.
 There is an internal voltage boost for increased headroom, while keeping low noise levels.
-Last unit.
+This version uses surface-mount components to compact it down to a small 1590BS enclosure.
+100% Analog circuity.
+True bypass.
+There is no internal battery space.

 Rhys Warden |